Edmund Blunden: Writer

 An early supporter was Siegfried Sassoon, who became a lifelong friend.
 In 1920, Blunden published a collection of poems, The Waggoner, and with Alan Porter, he edited the poems of John Clare (mostly from Clare's manuscript).

 Blunden's next book of poems, The Shepherd, published in 1922, won the Hawthornden Prize, but his poetry, though well reviewed, did not provide enough to live on.
-In 1924, he accepted the post of Professor of English at the University of Tokyo.
+In 1924, he accepted the post of lecturer of English at the University of Tokyo.
 In December 1925, he dedicated a poem « UP!UP! » to the rugby men of the University and this became the anthem of the Tokyo University RFC.
 He returned to England in 1927, and was literary editor of the Nation for a year.
 In 1927, he published a short book, On the Poems of Henry Vaughan, Characteristics and Intimations, with his principal Latin poems carefully translated into English verse (London: H. Cobden-Sanderson, 1927), expanding and revising an essay that he had published, in November 1926, in the London Mercury.
 In 1931, he returned to Oxford as a Fellow of Merton College, where he was highly regarded as a tutor.
 During his years in Oxford, Blunden published extensively: several collections of poetry including Choice or Chance (1934) and Shells by a Stream (1944), prose works on Charles Lamb; Edward Gibbon; Leigh Hunt; Percy Bysshe Shelley (Shelley: A Life Story); John Taylor; and Thomas Hardy; and a book about a game he loved, Cricket Country (1944).
 He returned to full-time writing in 1944, becoming assistant editor of The Times Literary Supplement.
 In 1947, he returned to Japan as a member of the British liaison mission in Tokyo.
 In 1953 after three years back in England, he accepted the post of Professor of English Literature at the University of Hong Kong.